Using Natural Language Processing to improve User Experience

 Which Narrow Natural Language Processing Tool to use for our Project?

 Once a user inputs their query and hits "let's go", they are presented with an automatically generated filter-view of their selection criteria, which they can easily adjust if needed.

-So thanks to our NLP tool we were able to achieve our goal of using Natural Language Processing to create a super-simple user-friendly interface.
-And after we implemented data analytics that capture every time a user types a non-supported expression, the capabilities of the tool are also continually improving as it is used.
-Using this same theory, we were also able to predict and handle user misspellings and increase the probability of a successful first time search.
+So thanks to our NLP tool we will be able to achieve our goal of using Natural Language Processing to create a super-simple user-friendly interface.
+And after we implement data analytics that capture every time a user types a non-supported expression, the capabilities of the tool will continually improve as it is used.
+Using this same theory, we would also be able to predict and handle user misspellings and increase the probability of a successful first time search.

-After researching and practically applying the theory in a successful prototype I can make conclusions on various levels:
+After researching and starting to practically apply the theory I can make conclusions on various levels: